fuzhenxiao/CO2-Meter/README.md

 The `raw data` folder contains approximately 40,000 raw data samples.
 You need to **decompress** the data before use.
-Depending on your training configuration, you may need to **split the raw data** into multiple CSV files.
+Depending on your training configuration, you need to **split the raw data** into multiple CSV files.

 ### 2. Build the Dataset

-Use the following command to generate `.pt` files for PyTorch:
+Use the following command to generate `.pt` files for PyTorch from CSV files:

 ```
 python build_dataset.py